xsoulspace/last_answer/README.md

 Also you can became a super ninja if you use techniques as 'Five whys', 'PDSA', 'Six Sigma'.

+Hope this app will be useful for you :)
+Thank you and have a nice day.

-Have an ideas, improvements or bugs?
+## Have an ideas, improvements or bugs?
 Want to join development?

 [Join Discord](https://discord.gg/y54DpJwmAn) or send a message to idea@xsoulspace.dev.

-Hope this app will be useful for you!
-Thank you and have a nice day.
+## Support Development

-You can support development of this app by [buying a cup of cofee](https://www.buymeacoffee.com/arenukvern) or [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer) :)
+You can support this app development by [buying a cup of cofee](https://www.buymeacoffee.com/arenukvern) or [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer).

+Thank you for your support!

 ## Contribution

 `Contributions are welcome` 🎉🎉
-Please read [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) before get started.
+Please read [Code of Conduct](CODE_OF_CONDUCT.md) before get started.